 This course examines the components needed for effective premarital, marital, and family counseling.
-Issues addressed will be communication systems, conflict management, family systems, role concepts, parenting, etc. Principles, methods, and techniques that are consistent with biblical truth will be considered.
-(Prerequisite: CO244 for Biblical Counseling Majors)
+Issues addressed will be communication systems, conflict management, family systems, role concepts, parenting, etc. Principles, methods, and techniques will be consistent with biblical truth and the historic biblical model of counseling.
+(Prerequisite: Certificate in Nouthetic Studies or CO244 for Biblical Counseling Majors)

-CO634 Research and Critique of Counseling Systems 3 Hours
+CO634 Research and Critique of Counseling Systems

-A critical analysis of popular Christian counseling systems will be researched and explored.
-The student will construct an evaluative approach in examining counseling methodologies, philosophies, and theological premises of present-day Christian counselors and their counseling rationale for the methodology utilized.
-(Prerequisite: CO244 for Biblical Counseling Majors)
+A critical analysis of popular secular and Christian counseling systems will be researched and explored.
+The student will construct a complex comparative analysis and evaluative approach in examining common counseling methodologies and philosophies with historic biblical counseling.
+(Prerequisite: Certificate in Nouthetic Studies or CO244 for Biblical Counseling Majors)

-CO635 Assessing Medical Models in Counseling 3 Hours
+CO635 Assessing Medical Models in Counseling

-This course will provide students a frame of reference by which to understand modern American psychiatry, its theoretical bases, its methods of diagnosis and treatment, and how it should relate to biblical counseling.
-(Prerequisite: CO244 for Biblical Counseling Majors)
+This course will provide students a frame of reference by which to understand modern American psychiatry, its theoretical bases, its methods of diagnosis and treatment, and how it relates to the historic biblical counseling dynamic.
+(Prerequisite: Certificate in Nouthetic Studies or CO244 for Biblical Counseling Majors)